streetwriters/notesnook/docs/help/contents/rich-text-editor/task-and-todo-lists.md

 == Mobile
 1. Move selection to the end of the parent task item
 2. Press `Enter` to create a new task item
-3. Tap on the Indent tool button in the toolbar to indent it into a sub task
+3. Tap the Indent tool button in the toolbar to indent it into a sub task
 :::

 Subtasks support the following features: